MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 ## Business continuity and disaster recovery

-For business continuity and disaster recovery (BCDR), back up the data on the VMs by using Azure Backup to keep data safe.
+For business continuity and disaster recovery (BCDR), Contoso backs up the data on the VMs by using Azure Backup to keep data safe.
 For more information, see [An overview of Azure VM backup](https://docs.microsoft.com/azure/backup/backup-azure-vms-introduction).

 ### Licensing and cost optimization

 - [Microsoft 365 licenses](https://azure.microsoft.com/pricing/details/virtual-desktop/) are used for the desktop deployments.
-- Enable [Azure Cost Management and Billing](https://docs.microsoft.com/azure/cost-management-billing/cost-management-billing-overview) to help monitor and manage the Azure resources.
+- Contoso will enable [Azure Cost Management and Billing](https://docs.microsoft.com/azure/cost-management-billing/cost-management-billing-overview) to help monitor and manage the Azure resources.
 - Contoso has existing licensing for its VMs and will take advantage of the Azure Hybrid Benefit for application servers.
 Contoso will convert the existing Azure VMs to take advantage of this pricing.

 ## Conclusion